register-dynamics/register-dynamics.co.uk/_services/digital-delivery.md

   coloured: false
   numbered: false
   image_mode: icon
-  content:
+  sections:
+  - template: card
-  - body: Our experience has shown us that user-led solutions offer the best results for both the users of the end system and the organisation as a whole.
+    body: Our experience has shown us that user-led solutions offer the best results for both the users of the end system and the organisation as a whole.
 That is why we take pride in our user focused approach which underpins all of the digital delivery work that we do.
-    icon: "/images/icon-team.svg"
+    image: "/images/icon-team.svg"
-    heading: User focused
+    title: User focused
+  - template: card
-  - body: 'We believe that all the technology we create is there to support and underpin your organisational strategies and goals.
+    body: 'We believe that all the technology we create is there to support and underpin your organisational strategies and goals.
 Our approach focuses our energy on building that strong connection between strategy and delivery. '
-    icon: "/images/icon-team.svg"
+    image: "/images/icon-team.svg"
-    heading: Marrying strategy and delivery
+    title: Marrying strategy and delivery
+  - template: card
-  - body: 'When you work with us, you can choose to gain a gentle guiding hand or a full-on technical lead to oversea and lead your project from beginning to end.
+    body: 'When you work with us, you can choose to gain a gentle guiding hand or a full-on technical lead to oversea and lead your project from beginning to end.
 Gain technical expertise, direction and leadership at whichever level is most useful to you. '
-    icon: "/images/icon-workflow.png"
+    image: "/images/icon-workflow.png"
-    heading: Support your teams your way
+    title: Support your teams your way
 - template: call-to-action
   link_type: contact
   intro: 'Ready to talk or have a question about your digital delivery?   '